holodex/holodex/CONTRIBUTING.md

 ## Releases

-Declaring formal releases remains the prerogative of the project stewards.
+Declaring formal releases is the prerogative of the project Workers.

+## Joining

+### Contributors

+To join the project Contributors, you must first sign our [Contributor License Agreement](./CLA.md) (CLA). (more info on CLAs [here](https://jacobian.org/writing/contributor-license-agreements/) and [here](http://www.groklaw.net/article.php?story=20110524120303815)).
+To do this, make a pull request with a single commit adding your details to the `contributors` field in our [`package.json`](./package.json) with a commit message of 'I, <name>, agree to the Holodex Contributor License Agreement.'.

+Yada yada TODO

+### Workers

+To join the project Workers, you first need to be nominated by an existing Worker.
+Yada yada TODO.

 ## Changes to this arrangement